 Political thought is representative.
 I form an opinion by considering a given issue from different viewpoints, by making present to my mind the standpoints of those who are absent; that is, I represent them. … The more people’s standpoints I have present in my mind while I am pondering a given issue, and the better I can imagine how I would feel and think if I were in their place, the stronger will be my capacity for representative thinking and the more valid my final conclusions, my opinion.

 It thus takes a process of imagination, exchange and deliberationto develop a personal judgment into a valuable public opinion.This of course does not mean that the individual judgment has to align with a “collective opinion” or withthe judgments of others.
 Taking up an enlarged mentality is not a matter of simply adopting other views, taking over a major opinion, or even forming some sort of empathy for them.
-After all, by now it should be clear that a judgment is first and for all an individual undertaking and that its essential value lies exactly in the possibility to criticize these communal norms and others’standards.
-What Arendt means with this increased representation is that in developing it, one sticks to one’s own judgment, but equally tries to imagine someone else’s vision and then review that own judgment from that viewpoint.A general political judgment remains an individual undertaking, which becomes publicly valuable through accounting for and appealing to as many as possible distinctive views.
+After all, by now it should be clear that a judgment is first an individual undertaking and that its essential value lies exactly in the possibility to criticize these communal norms and others’standards.
+Through this increased representation , one sticks to one’s own judgment, but equally tries to imagine someone else’s vision and then review that own judgment from that viewpoint.A general political judgment remains an individual undertaking, which becomes publicly valuable through accounting for and appealing to as many as possible distinctive views.
 For this, the process of open deliberation, debate and exchange is essential.

 4. Opinions and the Vita Activa